Kubson908/monitor-awarii/README.md

   <h1 align="center">🖥️ Malfunction monitor</h1>

   <p align="center">
-    The project was created for the subject "Team project" at the university.
+    The project was developed as part of the "Team Project" course at the university.
     <br />

   </p>